 It is said that Hepatitis C affects less than 1% of children worldwide.
-It is a rare infection for children, thank to science and medicine.
+It is a rare infection for children, thank science and medicine.
 Hepatitis C is a chronic infection that affects the liver.
-For children, the main reason for having Hepatitis C is by being born from a mother with Hepatitis C infection.
-A pregnant women infected with Hepatitis C has a .02% chance of infecting her baby upon birth and even delivery via C-section was not effective in curbing this effect.
+For children, the main reason for having Hepatitis C is being born from a mother with Hepatitis C infection.
+A pregnant woman infected with Hepatitis C has a .02% chance of infecting her baby upon birth and even delivery via C-section was not effective in curbing this effect.

 Testing kids for Hepatitis C infection

-Children suspected with Hepatitis C infection have to go through the same Hepatitis C tests that adults do.
+Children suspected of Hepatitis C infection have to go through the same Hepatitis C tests that adults do.
 The first test is to check their blood for any presence of antibodies that fights Hepatitis C virus.
 If the antibody test shows positive, it means that the child is infected with Hepatitis C virus.
 Newborns cannot be tested yet for the said antibodies because the accuracy of the result is not dependable.
 The recommended age for kids to be tested for Hepatitis C infection is 18 months or 1 and a half year old.
-Besides, the American Academy of Pediatrics (AAP) recommends the use of Hepatitis C treatments only to children that are above three years of age.
+Besides, the American Academy of Pediatrics (AAP) recommends the use of Hepatitis C treatments only for children that are above three years of age.
 It means that children below three cannot take any Hepatitis C drugs yet.

 When a child has Hepatitis C infection

 Vertical transmission of Hepatitis C can be cleared without treatment according to doctors.
 At least 40% of the time, this is true.
 For those children who still have Hepatitis C virus in their blood as they reach three, they need to undergo Hepatitis C medications to clear the virus.
 The normal time it takes to clear the virus is 4 to 5 years so by 7 years old, it is expected that the Hepatitis C infection has been cleared.
-If it the Hepatitis C infection remains until the age of 18, have your child’s liver checked because it can now lead to scarring of the liver.
+If it the Hepatitis C infection remains until the age of 18, has your child’s liver checked because it can now lead to scarring of the liver.
 Advance stage of Hepatitis C infection can lead to cirrhosis once the kid reaches 18 years of age hence it is important that during treatment, always have your kid’s liver checked.

 Since Hepatitis C infection moves slowly, children with Hepatitis C infection doesn’t require much liver transplant and it is until they reach the adult age that they will need it – when the infection damages their liver.
 After 30 years of having Hepatitis C infection, this can lead to chronic liver disease or death.